SlNPacifist/angular-infinite-scroller/README.md

 **Scroller** is an [angular.js 1](https://angularjs.org/) directive.
 It is used much like ngRepeat
 directive: every element of collection instantiates a template.
 Unlike ngRepeat, data source is a function that can load data in small parts when needed.
+Also, ngRepeat watches for content changes while Scroller assumes data in collection is never changed (items can only be added on both sides of collection).

 ### Usage